• Skip to primary navigation

 (Applause)

 The world will say to you, “I am violent.”
-Respond by saying, “I am not. with my words and not with my actions.”
+Respond by saying, “I am not.
+Not with my words not with my actions.”

 footnote

-The world will say to you, “There is so much hate.”
+The world will say to you, “There is so hate.”
 Devote yourself to love.
-Love yourself so much that you can love others without barriers and without judgment.
-When the world asks us big questions that big answers, we have two options.
-One: to feel so overwhelmed or unqualified, we do nothing.
+Love yourself so much that can love others without barriers and without judgment.
+When world asks us big questions that require big answers, we have two options.
+One: to so overwhelmed or unqualified, we do nothing.
 Two: to start with one small act and qualify ourselves.
-I am the director of national security, and so are you.
+I am the director of national security, so are you.
 Maybe no one appointed us and there were no senate confirmations, but we can secure a nation.
-When you help just one person to be more secure, a nation is more secure.
+When you help just one person to more secure, a nation is more secure.
 With just one outstretched hand that says, “Are you OK?
-I am here for you,” we can transform insecurity into security.
+I am here for you,” we can transform into security.

 footnote

 Whether it’s Hurricane Katrina, Harvey, Irma or Maria, people did not say, “There is so much damage.
-What should I do?”
+What I do?”
 They got to work on what they could do.
-Those with boats got in their boats and started loading in every woman, man and child came across.
-Near and far, people gave their dollars, gave their cents, they gave their hearts, they gave their spirit.
+Those with boats got in their boats and started in every woman, man and child they came across.
+Near and far, people their dollars, they gave their cents, they gave their hearts, they gave their spirit.

-We spend so much time thinking we don’t have the power to the world.
-We forget that the power to change someone’s life is always in our hands.
-Change-making does not belong to one group of people; it belongs to of us.
+We spend so much time thinking we don’t have the power to change the world. forget that the power to change someone’s life is always in our hands.
+Change-making does not belong to one group of people; it belongs to all of us.
 You don’t have to wait on anyone to tell you that you are in this.
 Begin.
-Start doing what you can with what you’ve got, where you and in your own way.
+Start by doing what you can with what you’ve got, where you are and in your own way.

 footnote

-We don’t have to be heroes, wear a uniform, call ourselves activists or elected to participate.
-We just have to be brave enough to care.
+We don’t have to be heroes, wear a uniform, call ourselves activists or get elected to participate.
+We just to be brave enough to care.

 “Be good to as many people as possible.”